Skip to main content

 GDPR-compliant AI platforms for enterprises compared 2026

 Status May 2026.
-Pricing and feature lists change.
+Features and terms change.
 We recommend checking the latest data with each vendor directly.

 Generative AI has arrived in European enterprises in 2026, but in many organisations there is still a gap between use and clean compliance.
 Employees reach for ChatGPT on personal accounts, paste confidential data into public tools, and nobody can demonstrate where exactly what content has been processed.
 With the substantive provisions of the EU AI Act taking effect on 2 August 2026, the everyday practice turns into a regulatory issue.